chany93/AoseDevKit2018-Generic/README.md

 ### Description of available intentions

 - Request_intention (Request_msg)
-    1. pushes to himself the goal attached to the message
+    1. pushes to himself the goal attached to the Request_msg message in the attribute Goal goal

 - ReachPddlGoal_intention (ReachPddlGoal_goal)
     1. sends a Sensing_msg to env agent
+    2. calls blackbox planner to generate a plan to achieve the PddlClause[] pddlGoal attached to the ReachPddlGoal_goal
     2. pushes a ExecutePddlPlan_goal to himself
     3. waits for its termination